-Some of the coolest things to come out of training for Ironman are the relationships you develop, with all the people you work with, to make it happen.
+Some of the coolest things to come out of training for endurance events are the relationships you develop, with all the people you work with, to make it happen.
 It takes time to build your team and I am honoured, grateful and stoked to work with the fine folks on this page, all of whom I wholeheartedly recommend.

 Aaron de Jong and the team at Movement108 | Loaded Movement Training.
 The first thing I tell people about Movement108 is that the classes often feel like a bit of a contradiction: the total quantity of work you do doesn't feel like much at the time, but the quality of that work is so high, that it's usually not until the second and third days after, that you really know just how hard – or rather, how well – you were working.
 This is the magic of what Aaron and his team offer at Movement108: relentlessly high quality movement (you'll get tons of adjustments).
 Each class is a progression of waking up the body, mobilizing the joints and priming the muscles you will be using to perform a tight chunk of work in the latter stages of the class.

-These guys teach me about my body, teach me high quality movement, and make me a better athlete.
+These folks teach me about my body, teach me high quality movement, and make me a better athlete.
 Their studio has tons of room for stretching / mobility work pre- and post-class (they have all the tools, too).
 They are the friendliest crew, and I'm grateful to count myself amongst their community.

 Find a class: movement108.com